-The Rate Stability Plan would see power rates for all customers increase on average 1.3% – less than inflation – in each of 2017, 2018, and 2019.
-For most customers, rates didn’t rise in 2015 and they went down this year.
+The Rate Stability Plan will see power rates for all customers increase on average 1.5% – slightly below projected inflation – in each of 2017, 2018, and 2019.
+For most customers, rates didn’t rise in 2015 and went down in 2016.

-The proposed increases vary by customer class, largely due how much each class owes for unpaid costs for Efficiency Nova Scotia programming and fuel.
+Rate changes in 2017 through 2019 will vary by customer class, largely due to how much each class owes for unpaid costs for Efficiency Nova Scotia programming and fuel.
 This is particularly true for the Large General class of commercial customers.